Chiropractic for Lumbar and Cervical Disc Problems

-Most people have heard of someone they know having a lumbar or cervical “disc problem” whether it is a lumbar, or low back disc or a cervical disc aka neck disc.
-Chiropractors have helped those with disc problems for years.
+Most people have heard of someone they know having a lumbar or cervical “disc problem” whether it is a lumbar disc problem, or low back disc or a cervical disc aka neck disc.
+Chiropractors have helped those with spinal disc problems for over a century.
 Chiropractic is a safe and effective way to deal with disc problems, up to a point.
-Here is a little background on disc problems and chiropractic.
+Here is a little background on back disc problems and chiropractic.

-A spinal disc is found in between almost every vertebrae or individual bone of the spine.
+A spinal disc is found in between almost every vertebrae or individual bone of the back or spine.
 The discs, along with the spinal joints give us the movement of the spine.
 They allow us to bend and twist, to lean forward and backwards or to turn our head to see who is coming.
 They are very important.
-They also allow for cushioning or shock absorption guarding the spinal jonts, nerves and spinal cord from injury.
+They also allow for cushioning or shock absorption guarding the spinal joints, nerves and spinal cord from injury.
+If the joint and vertebrae are not aligned or moving properly, back, neck or lumbar disc problems may occur.

-One way to describe the disc is to compare it to a jelly doughnut.
-They are hard or firm on the outside and have a jelly like center.
+One way to describe the back disc is to compare it to a jelly doughnut.
+They are hard or firm on the outside and have a jelly-like center.
 This jelly center is what moves within the disc to give it motion.
 When the vertebrae of the spine are poorly aligned or “fixated” out of position, it creates abnormal movement around the disc which can cause wear and tear on the disc itself.
 Think of the front end of the family car.
-If the front end is out of alignment, the tread will wear out.
-Sometimes without warning.
-Discs get and restore their fluid by a pumping motion created by a natural and healthy movement of the spine.
-If the spine is not moving properly the disc can dry out.
-This is called “desiccation.”
+If the front end is out of alignment, the tread will wear out, sometimes without warning.
+Discs get and restore their fluid by a pumping action created by a natural and healthy movement of the spine.
+If the spine is not moving properly, the bones are locked together or misaligned, this can cause the disc to dry out.
+This is called “desiccation.
+Desiccation of lumbar discs and cervical or “neck” discs is a real problem and can lead to severe arthritis.

-How can a Chiropractor can help Lumber and Cervical Disc Problems?
+How can a Chiropractor can help Lumbar and Cervical Disc Problems?

 How can chiropractors help a disc problem?
 The answer is pretty simple.
 By restoring normal function to the spine and spinal joints, by removing pressure on the nerves and releasing pressure on the disc, healing can occur.
 When the area can move properly again, the disc can once again re-hydrate and become healthier.
 Note, this takes time and not all discs can be completely healed in this manner.

 Spinal surgery is often recommended for this problem of disc health.
-It should be considered carefully.
-Usually as a last resort.
+It should be considered carefully only as a last resort.
 I do not understand why some people will have serious surgery without a thought, but will not even try chiropractic.
-It makes not sense to me at all.
+It makes no sense to me at all.
 Having disc surgery is like putting new tires on a car without doing a front end alignment.
 THE PROBLEM THAT CAUSED THE WEAR AND TEAR IS NOT ADDRESSED!
 What this sometimes means is that although some relief may be achieved through the surgery, the problem often returns in a few years.
-In addition, spinal surgery costs tens of thousands of dollars and even though people think it is ok because their insurance pays for it, ask yourself.
-Do your insurance premiums keep going up?
+In addition, spinal surgery costs tens of thousands of dollars and even though people think it is ok because their insurance pays for it.
+Ask yourself, do your insurance premiums keep going up?
 Is your insurance paying for it or just letting you make payments over time?

 Treating disc problems requires expertise that is uncommon to find.
 Dr. Whittington has studied with Dr. John Bandy, an internationally renowned chiropractor who developed the official Lumbar and Cervical Disc treatment techniques for The International College of Applied Kinesiology.
 This approach is painless, helps move the disc bulge back into place and restores alignment and movement with correct spinal adjustments.
 Dr. Whittington has worked with hundreds of low back and neck disc cases.